burtonjb/computer-graphics/README.md

 The primary purpose of this was to learn about mathematical graphics methods and secondarily to learn about modern C. Note that this is probably weird modern C though, since I primarily write code that targets the JVM.

+This project is not complete, but this is a pretty good stopping point and I'll probably pick up more stuff much much later.

 # Setup
 Basic C build tools are required.